The Beginner’s Guide to Intermittent Fasting

 Put simply and as the name suggests, five days of the week are normal eating days.
 The other two restricts calories to 500 to 600 per day.
 Most people split the two fasting days apart (i.e. Monday and Wednesday, Tuesday and Thursday, etc.) to soften hunger pangs from a two-day fast.

 Also known as Up Day/Down Day, alternate-day fasting (ADF) suggests fasting every other day.
 On the feasting days, one can eat whatever is desired.

-There has been a bounty of evidence showing ADF is powerful weight loss method, including reducing body fat and inflammation in the body.
+A bounty of evidence showing ADF is a powerful weight loss method, including reducing body fat and inflammation in the body.
 Furthermore, ADF has shown to be effective at preserving muscle mass compared to daily calorie restriction.

 Followers might also modify this form of IF plan, which includes consuming 500 calories on fasting days.
 This is considered much more sustainable than doing full fasts on fasting days whilst indicating to be still effective.